Forecasting foreign exchange rates with regression networks tuned by Bayesian optimization: Optimization of hyperparameters in RegPred Net

 \section{Optimization of hyperparameters in RegPred Net}

 As explained in Sec. \ref{sec:RegPred_Net}, {RegPred Net} generates trajectories and ultimately forecasts which (besides randomly generated numbers) only depend on the initial value of the parameters $\mathbf{A}_{{0}}^{{(1:K)}}, \ \mathbf{N}_{{0}}^{{(1:K)}}, \bm{\Sigma}_{{0}}^{{(1:K)}}$ and the learning rates $\mathbf{H}^{{(1:K)}} = \big[ \eta^{{(1:K)}}_{{A}}, \eta^{{(1:K)}}_{{N}}, \eta^{{(1:K)}}_{{\Sigma}}, \varphi^{{(1:K)}}, \rho^{{(1:K)}} \big]$.
 In comparison to cells in conventional RNNs, the RegCell and PredCell have no weight or parameter to learn (via backpropagation through time).
-In that sense, the RegPred Net can be seen as a parameter-free RNN.
 Despite this apparent simplicity, we observe in the case of FX rate time series, that the RegPred Net's regressed parameters and as a matter of consequence simulations and forecasts are all very sensitive to the values of the hyperparameters.
 The selection of the RegPred Net's hyperparameters is a thorny minimization problem of a loss function with many local minima for which global optimization is required.
 Note that the loss function $L_{avg} = L_{avg}^{\mathbb{E}} + L_{avg}^{\mathbb{V}}$to minimize is a) noisy, as it is calculated by Monte Carlo simulation, and b) costly to compute.
 Consequently, the optimization method chosen must be able to handle noise in the objective function $f$, be parsimonious in the number of evaluations of $f$, and ideally shall not require the evaluation of the derivative of $f$.
 All of these reasons make {Bayesian optimization} an adequate method to find optimal values of the hyperparameters.